Garvitkul/AWS-Boto3/README.md

 # Boto3
-Code Repo for Boto3 code examples for different purposes
+Code Repo for Boto3 code examples for different purposes.
+You must be providing the credentials to validate the request.